nightingaleproject/Reference-NCHS-API/testing_tools/README.md

 ruby exercise_local_api.rb <messages-per-minute> <number-of-jurisdictions>
 ```

+After running it for as many minutes as you want, exit the program with SIGINT (Ctrl-C).

 ## fake_queue_process.rb

 This tool connects directly to the local development database docker instance and marks messages as having been processed, moving the `ProcessedStatus` from `QUEUED` to `PROCESSED` and updating `UpdatedDate` on a FIFO basis.
 Does not actually process messages, just marks them as processed.

-When using this too it's recommended that the `AckAndIJEConversion` setting in appsettings.Development.json be set to `false`.
+When using this too it's recommended that the `AckAndIJEConversion` setting in `messaging/appsettings.Development.json` be set to `false`.

 This tool requires the `tiny_tds` gem to be installed: